Use App Tester

 To change users, look under Amazon User Id, and select the user Id that you want to use for testing.

-Change user marketplace for the current user
+Change the user marketplace for the current user

 - US: United States of America